FahriYuwan/FamilyManagementCash/README.md

 2. **Family Members Cannot See Each Other**
    - Re-run the main schema file: `supabase/family_management_schema.sql`
+   - Ensure both users have joined the same family
+   - Check that the family_id is properly set for both users
+   - Verify that real-time subscriptions are working correctly

 3. **Authentication Issues**
    - Verify environment variables are set correctly